 If you’re reading this, then it’s safe to say that you’re part of the Big Billion Club.
 We’re talking about Instagram, of course!
-If being named the fastest growing social media network-surpassing giants like Twitter and parent company Facebook-wasn’t enough, Instagram’s milestone of crossing over one billion active users this year is only a prelude to what’s ahead—a social media landscape that’s hungrier than ever-before for visual content.
+If being named one of the fastest growing social media networks-surpassing giants like Twitter-wasn’t enough, Instagram’s milestone of crossing over one billion active users this year is only a prelude to what’s ahead—a social media landscape that’s hungrier than ever-before for visual content.

 Instagram’s story is unique.
 Unlike other large networks, IG started out as a mobile-focused channel, geared towards pushing the world into consuming media from their smartphones.
 With the rollout of the video-oriented Instagram TV or IGTV, for streaming longer video content (ten minutes or up to an hour for verified accounts), the network is pushing for a largely mobile-centric social media era—a space where it already holds dominion.
 Even disregarding the stand-alone IGTV app, it’s still got plenty of views coming in from the Instagram app, where it’s only a tiny feature on the top menu.

 Just four months since the feature debuted, Instagram has now launched IGTV Academy in London, conducting knowledge-sharing sessions for creators to learn how to use the feature better.
 Because of the video opportunities that it presents for the future, more brands are sampling the space to see if it’s going to rival the likes of video platforms like Youtube—or just fizzle out.
 Whatever the result, people are on it right now.